The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Discussions

 \section{Discussions}

-\textbf{Limitations.} Our \sysname attacks have several limitations.
-First, our outdoor experiments mainly assess the effects at the AI component level rather than the autonomous vehicle (AV) system level.
-Evaluating attacks at the system level will offer a more comprehensive understanding of their real-world impact.
-This aspect will be explored in future research.
+\textbf{Limitations.} Our \sysname has two limitations.
+First, our outdoor experiments mainly assess the effects at the AI component level rather than the autonomous vehicle system level.
+Second, ambient light impacts different attack goals in varying ways. \looseness=-1

-Second, UV lamps must be placed relatively close to traffic signs because UV light has a short wavelength and is easily absorbed and scattered by the air.
-While some UV lamps may appear purple to alert users and prevent eye damage, the actual UV beam itself is invisible to the naked eye.

-Third, ambient light impacts different attack goals in varying ways.
-Generative attacks can be successfully executed even in clear daylight.
-Misclassification and hiding attacks both achieve success rates above $80\%$ at night.
-However, hiding attacks perform poorly when ambient light exceeds 2000 lux.
-Misclassification attacks generally yield higher success rates than hiding attacks during the evening or at dawn.
-Therefore, to maximize the success rate with \sysname, the choice of attack type should be based on the ambient light conditions. \looseness=-1

 \textbf{Future work.} In our future work, we plan to focus on two main directions.
 First, we intend to investigate the use of fluorescent materials to challenge object detection systems.
-Specifically, adding suitable perturbations using fluorescent materials on curved surfaces presents a significant challenge that we aim to address.
+Specifically, adding suitable perturbations using fluorescent materials on curved surfaces presents a significant challenge.
 Second, we aim to develop effective defenses against \sysname.
 This includes exploring multi-vehicle collaboration and leveraging deep learning models to enhance security.
-Determining how to implement these defenses effectively remains a challenge and will be a key focus of our future research.
+Determining how to implement these defenses effectively remains a challenge and will be a key focus of our future research. \looseness=-1

+\textbf{Societal impacts.} The proposed \sysname attack has important societal implications.
+On the positive side, it exposes a previously overlooked vulnerability in TSR systems, thereby encouraging the development of more robust models and defenses.
+However, due to its stealthiness and physical feasibility, \sysname also poses potential risks if maliciously exploited to disrupt traffic environments or compromise public safety.
+We emphasize that our study serves as an effective approach to identifying security issues, encouraging researchers to focus more on the robustness of models. \looseness=-1

+\textbf{Ethics statements.} The closed roads used for physical world experiments have obtained IRB approval from our institution for data collection.
+All images and videos used in physical world attacks are legally obtained from vehicle owners and do not contain any personal information.
+We ensure that there are no pedestrians during the experiments while the vehicle is operated by the driver without any safety incidents.